revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

-6.What is the role of JVM in default Exception Handling mechanism.
+6.What is the role of JVM in default Exception Handling mechanism?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)